Sysinternals/ProcDump-for-Linux/README.md

-      -I          Polling frequency in milliseconds (default is 1000) -n          Number of core dumps to write before exiting (default is 1) -s          Consecutive seconds before dump is written (default is 10) -d          Writes diagnostic logs to syslog TARGET must be exactly one of these:
+      -I          Polling frequency in milliseconds (default is 1000) -n          Number of core dumps to write before exiting (default is 1) -s          Consecutive seconds before dump is written (default is 10) -o          Path and/or filename prefix where the core dump is written to -d          Writes diagnostic logs to syslog TARGET must be exactly one of these:
       -p          pid of the process